Redefining age in active lifestyle photography

 A time of learning and growth

-“Retirement is something everyone should have the opportunity to enjoy, whether it’s through travel, vacation homes, and staycations; volunteering; pursuing activities; joining social groups; or learning,” the 500px team shares.
+“Retirement is something everyone should have the opportunity to enjoy, whether it’s through travel, vacation homes, and staycations; volunteering; pursuing leisure activities; joining social groups; or learning,” the 500px team shares.
 For many, it’s also a time to develop a fresh set of skills and interests, with research suggesting that learning something new, whether it’s a language or art form, is linked to increased cognitive abilities as we age.

 Of course, the passions we develop later in life should be reflected across advertising.
 Consider the retirees in your community, and tap into their skills, from crafting to sports and far beyond.
 Capture the curiosity of trying something new or the discovery of mastering a talent, and, as always, make inclusivity a priority.
 “Celebrate various cultures and ethnicities, and include LGBTQ+ couples and seniors of all abilities,” the 500px team urges.